+When I read about this Toys and Stationary Market, I made it a point to come to have a look.
 And I tell ya, it was hard to drag my 3yo out of the shops.

 I can’t tell if the prices here are truly cheaper within Seoul, as most shops do not put the price upfront.
 You will need to ask the owner for the prices, and they are not exactly the friendliest people around.
 We did get a big toy for Baby E tho.

 Ebay is selling at USD$86.
 We got this at around 50,000 won so I guess it’s much cheaper!
 It’s of good quality, comes with a school bus with music, 6 figurines and furniture pieces that make up the kindergarten.

 Baby E loves this!
 And insisted to head back so she can unbox and start playing lol.
 And this is how we ended our day early.